qw0er/linux-wallpaperengine/README.md

 > ⚠️ This is an educational project that evolved into a functional OpenGL-based wallpaper engine for Linux.
 Expect some limitations and quirks!

+> [!NOTE]
+> This repository is a fork of [Almamu/linux-wallpaperengine](https://github.com/Almamu/linux-wallpaperengine).
+> It keeps the upstream source mostly unchanged and adds an unofficial, containerized AppImage packaging workflow.
+> The AppImage and its packaging scripts are maintained by this fork and are not official upstream releases.

 ---

 ## 📦 System Requirements